 Aside from the full-time manager, the Ember is run by volunteers in the community who are passionate about creating community through coffee and serving greater Grand Forks.
 Everything from barista to cash register, cleaners, event coordinators, and dish washers.
 This started because of the coffeehouse’s non-profit status and connection to Freedom Church, located just across the street at 308 Demers Ave.
 Years ago, the Ember was made possible because of volunteers from Freedom Church that kept it open every day, and that legacy is still alive today.
 The Ember loves its volunteers and depends on them to bring great coffee to the community, and it is largely because of the generosity and service of Freedom Church members that this incredible space is open again.

 Before the building was owned by Freedom Church, The Ember was the home of Scott’s Music.
 The Ember did their best to preserve some of the history of the building, from the stage for live music performances and events, to the music notes etched into the railings of the mezzanine.
 Some elements of the business still operate within the Ember, but most of Scott’s Music relocated.
-They are still providing the Grand Forks community with musical instruments and orchestra lessons and the Ember will be forever thankful for their service to the community and making this building what it is today.
+They are still providing the Grand Forks community with musical instrument rentals and orchestra lessons and the Ember will be forever thankful for their service to the community and making this building what it is today.

 In the Ember’s humble beginnings, it was far from a fully functional coffeehouse.
 A few community members of Freedom Church used the space on Friday and Saturday nights to host live music and serve free black coffee.
 The house would be packed with standing room only as crowds poured in for live music and a free cup of coffee, often staying until 2am or later enjoying the shows.
 The original goal of the Ember was to provide creative venue space that was a safe and welcoming alternative to the downtown bar scene, and it quickly gained popularity among small bands looking for a cheap venue to perform.
 The Ember is still open Saturdays until 9pm for this same purpose, with open mic nights and live music, so be on the lookout for the next event!